 This handbook is a guide to the course.
-Students will learn most from the direct experience of Primary Care.
-Try to discuss with the students their personal learning needs early in the attachment.
-A lot of the time will be spent in one to one learning between the students and General Practitioners or other Health Workers.
+You will learn most from the direct experience of Primary Care.
+Try to discuss your personal learning needs with your GP Tutor, early in the attachment.
+A lot of the time will be spent in one to one learning between yourself and General Practitioners or other Health Workers.
 This teaching will to some extent be opportunistic since it will depend in a large part on the particular patients who consult during your placement.
-This can be very enjoyable for both parties provided that students take every opportunity to learn by questioning and by doing.
+This can be very enjoyable for both parties provided that you take every opportunity to learn by questioning and by doing.

-Students should use the specific learning outcomes in the student guide and other core documents from Year 5, including the practical procedures log book, to guide learning.
+You should use the specific learning outcomes in the student guide and other core documents from Year 5, including the practical procedures log book, to guide learning.
 They may find it useful to read the document "Outcomes for Graduates."
+1